SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex99/logon.md

-# How to connect to an SAP S/4HANA on premise system (DSAG-Technologietage 2023)
+# How to connect to an SAP S/4HANA on premise system (ABAP Dev Day 2023)

 This document describes how to create an **ABAP Project** to connect to an SAP S/4HANA on premise system.